OpenCashDAO/contracts/README.md

 | 6 |                        | Change pure BCH |

-#### Remove.cash
-The Remove proposal contract allows anyone to submit a proposal to remove authorizedThreadNFTs from the Upgradable Project Contract.
+ - **remove** The Remove proposal contract allows anyone to submit a proposal to remove authorizedThreadNFTs from the Upgradable Project Contract.
 The proposal requires a commitment deposit to prevent spam and ensure serious commitment from the proposal creator.
 If the proposal passes, the creator gets back the commitment deposit.
 If the proposal fails, the BCH is sent to anyone who calls the `FailProposal` contract.

 Constructor:
   - minCommitmentDeposit: The minimum amount of sathoshis the creator has to commit to the proposal.